Am I committing to anything by filling out the enrollment form?

 Do you offer financial assistance?

-At this time, we cannot offer financial assistance but it is our hope to offer assistance next year.
-If you are not able to participate due to financial constraints, please contact Melissa at firstname.lastname@example.org to discuss options.
+We are entirely member-funded, so at this time we cannot offer financial assistance.
+If you are not able to participate due to financial constraints, please contact Melissa at email@example.com to discuss options.

 Is there an opportunity to exchange extra volunteer hours for some of the membership fees?

 Not at the moment.
-We are doing our very best to keep our overhead low but we do need to pay for rent, insurance, and administrative fees.
+We do our best to keep our overhead low but we do need to pay for rent, insurance, and administrative fees.
 Feel free to contact Melissa to brainstorm resourceful ways to reduce fees.